LLM4Rocq/LLM4Docq-header/README.md

 ```

 Try to follow these guidelines:
-1. Use natural language only.
-If possible, do not use any mathematical symbols (like <, ≤, =, etc.).
+1. **Use natural language only.** If possible, do not use any mathematical symbols (like <, ≤, =, etc.).
-2. Write complete sentences.
-Each docstring must be at least one clear, grammatically correct sentence.
+2. **Write complete sentences.** Each docstring must be at least one clear, grammatically correct sentence.
-3. Be explicit.
-Spell out operations and relationships in plain English (e.g., "less than" instead of "<").
+3. **Be explicit.** Spell out operations and relationships in plain English (e.g., "less than" instead of "<").
-4. Be self-contained.
-The reader should understand the meaning of the declaration without seeing the code.
+4. **Be self-contained.** The reader should understand the meaning of the declaration without seeing the code.
-5. Be embedding-friendly.
-Do not use pronouns or external references like "this lemma" or "the following."
+5. **Be embedding-friendly.** Do not use pronouns or external references like "this lemma" or "the following."
 Explicitly mention inputs and outputs.
-6. Use high-level terms like natural number, matrix, or polynomial.
+6. **Use high-level terms** like natural number, matrix, or polynomial.
-7. Be consistent: if the element is a lemma, start the docstring with "This lemma states ..."; apply the same rule to all other kinds of elements.
+7. **Be consistent.** If the element is a lemma, start the docstring with "This lemma states ..."; apply the same rule to all other kinds of elements.
-8. Avoid referring to variable names when possible.
-For example, instead of writing "Defines the minimal polynomial of a matrix A as the monic polynomial of least degree that evaluates to the zero matrix when A is substituted for the variable,..." prefer "Defines the minimal polynomial of a matrix as the monic polynomial of least degree that evaluates to the zero matrix when substituted for the variable."
+8. **Avoid referring to variable names when possible.** For example, instead of writing "Defines the minimal polynomial of a matrix A as the monic polynomial of least degree that evaluates to the zero matrix when A is substituted for the variable,..." prefer "Defines the minimal polynomial of a matrix as the monic polynomial of least degree that evaluates to the zero matrix when substituted for the variable."